Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is Vortex an American Company?

-Their products are mostly made in the Asia Pacific, specifically in the countries of Japan, China, and the Philippines.
+Vortex is an American company, but their products are mostly made in the Asia Pacific, specifically in the countries of Japan, China, and the Philippines.

-They have one model of rifle scope made in the USA, the Razor® HD AMG 6-24×50 FFP.
+They have ONE model of rifle scope made in the USA, the Razor® HD AMG 6-24×50 FFP.

 Which Scopes Are Made in Japan?

-• Leupold – None.
+- Leupold – None.
 Only their binoculars have a Japanese manufacturer.

-• Trijicon – All scopes from Huron, Ascent, Tenmile, and Credo series.
+- Trijicon – All scopes from Huron, Ascent, Tenmile, and Credo series.
 The AccuPoint series is assembled in the USA, but elements are substantially sourced from Japan.

-• US Optics – Unclear.
+- US Optics – Unclear.
 Their website only clarifies the manufacturing origins of the Foundation series, which we know is made in the USA.

-• Nightforce Optics* – SHV, NX8, NXS, Competition, Benchrest.
+- Nightforce Optics* – SHV, NX8, NXS, Competition, Benchrest.

 NOTE: They offer rifle scopes that are marketed as “assembled in the USA” but are unclear on the details of the material sourcing apart from the lens, which is sourced from Japan.